finopsfoundation/framework/_capabilities/analysis-showback.md

 layout: wide

 title: Data Analysis and Showback
-description: Data analysis and showback is the ability to create a near real-time reporting mechanism which
+description: Data analysis and showback is the ability to create a near real-time reporting mechanism which calls to attention total costs for the desired business entity, opportunities for cost avoidance, and KPIs
 permalink: /framework/capabilities/analysis-showback/
 page-identifier: capability_showback
 framework-capability-title: Data Analysis and Showback
-framework-capability-desc: Data analysis and showback is the ability to create a near real-time reporting mechanism which
+framework-capability-desc: Data analysis and showback is the ability to create a near real-time reporting mechanism which calls to attention total costs for the desired business entity, opportunities for cost avoidance, and KPIs...
 order: 2

 ---